juliafbowman/Hello-Roomie/README.md

     - No smart matching system exists for roommate preferences

 3. **Safety Concerns**
-    - Random roommate assignemtns don't consider perosnal habits or schedules
+    - Random roommate assignments don't consider perosnal habits or schedules
     - Lack of ways to contact Roommates leads to uncertainty

 HelloRoomie solves these problems by: